rohan-singh987/reverseImageSearch/readme.md

 # Reverse Image Search && Recommendation System

+## Working of Model

+- step 1 : Extract feature from Image
+- Step 2 : Analyze and Classify the categorey of Image
+- Step 3 : Recommend the Image from dataset having the closest matching features

+## Important Outline

 - Deep Learning —> CNN
 - Transfer Learning (Technique to use pre-trained model) —> we are going to use the ResNet model
 - ResNET is model trained on ImageNET -> It will work as a Feature Extractor for model